The Best Multifamily Technology Tools to Lease Up Your Property

 Consumers browse and shop online for goods and services more than ever.
 The same applies to the multifamily industry.
 When renters browse for potential places to move into, most search online.
 How can you better reach potential renters looking for apartments online?

 Consider creating a 3D virtual tour of the unit that is coming available to rent.
-3D tours are becoming more popular because of how immersive they are.
+3D tours are becoming more popular because of their immersive nature.
 A potential resident can fully experience what it’s like to walk through a unit via a virtual tour.
 If your community offers this and others don’t, yours will surely stand out from the crowd.

-It can be challenging to motivate a prospective resident to physically visit your property and view the available units.
-3D virtual tours enable renters to view a space entirely and get a very good idea of their true interest in living there.
-3D virtual tours will generate more interest from renters looking online for a place to live and ultimately will help you fill the unit faster.
+It can be challenging to motivate a prospective resident to visit your property in person to view the available units.
+3D virtual tours let renters view a space in full and get a clear sense of whether they would be interested in living there.
+3D virtual tours will generate more interest from renters looking online for a place to live, and ultimately will help you fill the unit faster.

 How can different marketing methods impact your brand?
 This marketing story infographic looks at four popular marketing methods and explains how each impact a fictional company looking to grow and expand.
 Discover how these different methods could impact your business.